All posts

 Deel operates in three modes:

 1. Contractor management (free tier).
-You create a contract, set payment terms, and Deel handles invoicing and payments to contractors in 150+ countries.
+You create a contract, set payment terms, and Deel handles invoicing and payments to contractors across 200+ countries and jurisdictions in 120+ currencies.
 The contractor signs through Deel's platform.
 You pay through Deel.
 Deel handles currency conversion and compliance documentation.

 The free tier is genuinely free — no monthly fee, no per-contractor charge.
 Deel takes a margin on currency conversion (typically 1-2% above mid-market rate).